Copper Compact: 1963 King Midget – Sold?

 With both countries left decimated at the end of World War II, England and Germany saw the emergence of microcars as an economical way for their citizens to afford a car.
 Across the pond here in America, two entrepreneurs also had a similar idea when they developed the King Midget microcar.
 While the original Model 1 introduced in 1946 was a single-seat kit car, by 1951 Midget Motors offered a two-passenger convertible known as the Model 2.

-Approximately one thousand of the five thousand built in the 1950s and 1960s still exist and we just came across this restored 1963 King Midget Model 2 currently listed here on Craigslist in Nutley, New Jersey (Newark) appears to be a finely restored example that the seller reports everything works like new.
+Approximately one thousand of the five thousand built in the 1950s and 1960s still exist and we just came across this restored 1963 King Midget Model 2 originally listed in January 2022 on Craigslist in Nutley, New Jersey (Newark) appears to be a finely restored example that the seller reports everything works like new.

 Started by two American WWII veterans Claud Dry and Dale Orcutt following the War, Midget Motors Company based in Athens, Ohio designed and built microcars between 1946 and 1970.
 Although the company’s main product line was parts supplies, they also started branching out by offering a kit to build the car, they soon added completely assembled cars and later only offered completed cars.